y-tetsu/reversi/README.md

 - [04_reversi_simulator.py](https://github.com/y-tetsu/reversi/blob/master/reversi/examples/04_reversi_simulator.py) - A battle simulator that displays the results of playing Reversi AI against each other
 - [05_genetic_algorithm.py](https://github.com/y-tetsu/reversi/blob/master/reversi/examples/05_genetic_algorithm.py) - A example for discovering the parameters of a reversi strategy using a genetic algorithm

-You can run the sample below.
+You can run a example below.
 ```
 $ cd reversi_examples
 $ py -3.7 01_gui_app.py